An embedding problem of Noetherian rings into the Witt vectors: Introduction

 The conclusion of the above theorem is that there is a lift of the $q$-th power map from $T/P$ to $T$.
 Combining both Main Theorem A and Main Theorem B, it seems reasonable to guess that $T/\pi T$ is a perfect algebra.
 However, we can only say that this is a subtle question.

 Next, let us turn our attention to the construction of a semiperfect algebra which allows a deep ramification over $p$, as a reasonably small integral extension over a complete local domain.
-In this case, we consider the situation where surjectivity of the Frobenius map holds, while injectivity of the Frobenous map fails.
+In this case, we consider the situation where surjectivity of the Frobenius map holds, while injectivity of the Frobenius map fails.
 It should be noted that the resulting algebra is much smaller than its absolute integral closure.
-More precisely, we prove the following theorem which is valid for any perfect residue field (see Theorem \ref{theorem3}).
+More precisely, we prove the following theorem (see Theorem \ref{theorem3}) which is valid for complete local domains with an \textit{arbitrary} residue field of characteristic $p>0$.

-\begin{maintheoremc} Let $S$ be a complete local domain with mixed characteristic $p>0$ and perfect residue field $k$.
+\begin{maintheoremc} Let $S$ be a complete local domain with mixed characteristic $p>0$.
 Then there exists an $S$-algebra $T$ such that the following hold:

 \begin{enumerate} \item[$\mathrm{(i)}$] $T$ is a normal domain and $S \subset T \subset S^+$.

 \item[$\mathrm{(ii)}$] There is an element $\pi \in T$ such that $\pi^p=p$ and the Frobenius endomorphism is surjective on $T/pT$, which induces an isomorphism: